achowdhry/cse15l-lab-reports/blogcs15l.md

 * It is very easy to get stuck somewhere in a tutorial, so please take screenshots of wherever you get stuck!
 Some feedback might be helpful for the next tutorial!

+## Part 4- Trying Some Commands
+Different commands such as ls, cd, pwd, mkdir, and cp can be used in various ways.
+Try running these commands and discuss what messages you see and what they mean.

+Some examples of cammands you could try are:
+* cd
+* cd ~
+* ls -a
+* ls -lat
+* pwd
+* ls -F
+* ls -l

+Also, if you want to log out of the remote server use:
+* Control-D